blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Information Technology/DevOps/Testing/Tips for Testing.md

 **Writing tests**
+- Build-in quality checking for both style and security
 - Testers should work with Devs
 - Testers are not replaceable, they know how users work
 - Testers should constantly explore and learn new skills.